Skip to content

 “Pride, generosity, compassion and hope all beamed forth from the face of a man who once couldn’t feed his own family.
 A man who now stands grounded and solid, flourishing and nurturing – a mirror image of his trees.”

-The Cashew tree, fruit, and nut have proven to be a game-changer for our farmers and the environment.
-We are always proud of the hard work our Forest Garden farmers do to care and grow their trees so they can help themselves and others for generations to come.
+The Cashew tree, fruit, and nut have become game-changers for our farmers and the environment.
+We are proud of the hard work our Forest Garden farmers do to grow and care for their trees.
+Their efforts help both their families and their communities, leaving a legacy for generations.

 Get your copy of One Shot to learn more about other fascinating trees and how they are the solution to improving lives, our food systems, and our ecosystems.
 Available now at Amazon or Barnes and Noble and trees.org/oneshot.